 The law on home education

-We provide support to parents who elect to home educate by offering information and advice and by making informal enquiries.
+We provide support to parents who choose to home educate by offering information and advice and by making informal enquiries.

-Parents are given the opportunity to provide the EWS with a completed questionnaire or, if they prefer, a written statement or philosophy about the education they will be providing.
+You can also complete a questionnaire or, if you prefer, a written statement or philosophy about the education you will be providing.

 - parents or other significant carers play a substantial role in providing education

 - the child's needs, aptitudes and aspirations are recognised

 - there are opportunities for the child to be stimulated by their learning experiences

 - the child has access to appropriate resources and materials to aid their learning.
 These might include paper, pens, books, arts and crafts materials, sporting or exercise facilities, ICT resources and opportunities for the child to interact appropriately with other children and adults.